Minor campaigns of 1815: Surrender of Lyon

-On 10, July a detachment, under Major General von Pflüger, was pushed on to Mâcon on the Saône and gained possession of the tête-de-pont constructed there, and of the place itself.
+On 10 July, a detachment under Major-General von Pflüger was pushed on to Mâcon on the Saône, gaining possession of the tête-de-pont constructed there and of the place itself.

-On 7 July, the II Corps, under Count Bubna, reached Echelles.
-A detachment, consisting principally of Sardinian troops under Lieutenant General Count Latour, had been directed to observe Grenoble, in front of which its advanced guard had arrived on 4 July.
-On 6 July the suburbs were attacked, and the communication between Grenoble and Lyon was cut off.
-The garrison, consisting of eight battalions of the National Guard, offered to capitulate on 9 July, on the condition of being permitted to return to their homes.
-That a vigorous defence might have been maintained was evident from the fact of the Austrians found in the place fifty four guns and eight mortars, and large quantities of provisions.
+On 7 July, the II Corps under Count Bubna reached Echelles.
+A detachment consisting principally of Sardinian troops under Lieutenant General Count Latour had been directed to observe Grenoble, where its advanced guard arrived on 4 July.
+On 6 July, the suburbs were attacked, and the communication between Grenoble and Lyon was cut off.
+The garrison, consisting of eight battalions of the National Guard, offered to capitulate on 9 July on the condition of being permitted to return to their homes.
+That a vigorous defence might have been maintained was evident from the fact that the Austrians found fifty-four guns, eight mortars, and large quantities of provisions in the place.

 Count Bubna's II Corps and the Reserve Corps, by simultaneous movements, assembled together in front of Lyon on 9 July.
-An armistice was solicited by the garrison on 11 July, and granted upon condition that Lyon and the entrenched camp should be evacuated and that the French VII Corps (Marshal Suchet's) retire behind the Loire, keeping Suchet's advanced posts within a stipulated line of demarcation.
+An armistice was solicited by the garrison on 11 July and granted upon condition that Lyon and the entrenched camp should be evacuated and that the French VII Corps (Marshal Suchet's) retire behind the Loire, keeping Suchet's advanced posts within a stipulated line of demarcation.